Skip to content

 Sustainability is faceted.
 It's our most actionable core belief: to consider our impact in every aspect of our business.

-With a multi-generational, woman-founded, woman-majority team, we aim to create a close-knit, inclusive community under our roof.
-Our studio assistants go through a months-long paid training to learn traditional craft techniques and are paid above the standard living wage for our region.
+With a multi-generational, woman founded, woman majority team, and we aim to create an inclusive work community under our roof.
+Our studio assistants go through months long paid training to learn traditional craft techniques and are paid above the standard living wage for our region.
 We want our friends in craft to thrive!

 Sustainable Packaging